Wigner rotations and an apparent paradox in relativistic quantum information: Solution of the paradox

-In the three examples of the particle state preparation described in the previous paragraph, the Wigner rotation is the same for both momentum components of the state of Eq. (\ref{state_z_s0}), such that after tracing out spin the spatial wavefunction is pure, as in the case of the state of Eq. (\ref{state_x_s0}).
-So the probability of finding the particle in different regions is the same in the new reference frame, no matter its spin state.
+In the three examples of the particle state preparation described in the previous paragraph, the Wigner rotation is the same for both momentum components of the state of Eq. (\ref{psi}).
+After tracing out spin, the spatial wavefunction is pure, such that in the new frame the probability density of finding the particle in different positions is given by Eq. (\ref{p0}).
+So we conclude that the linear application of the Wigner rotations to the quantum state of Eq. (\ref{psi}) is not a valid procedure, since it lead us to the probability density of Eq. (\ref{p1}) in the new frame.
+This example demonstrates that we cannot in general linearly apply the Wigner rotations to the quantum state of a relativistic particle without considering the appropriate physical interpretation.